EladB1/swervec/README.md

-# boltc: The Bolt compiler
+# swervec: The Swerve compiler

 > Since this project is a work in progress, a lot of the stuff in here is subject to change and can become outdated

 ## About this project
-This is a simple compiler for a made up programming language, __Bolt__.
+This is a simple compiler for a made up programming language, __Swerve__.

 The compiler phases are planned to be: